 Show All Answers

-The Department of Public Works maintains a list of all businesses that carry a drainlayer's license in the City of Framingham.
-Click the link for a short version of the list.
+The Department of Public Works maintains a list of all businesses that carry a Drainlayer’s License in the City of Framingham.
+Reference information about how to become a Licensed Drainlayer here.

-Blockages in the main can affect you in fixtures you may have below the sewer grade level, it is recommended that you have a check valve installed on your property.
-The device keeps the sewage from backing up into any fixtures below the level of the main.
-Prevention is a great way to deal with a main back-up because you never know when one can occur.
+4. Check valves - Blockages in the City's sewer main can affect your property when drains are located below the sewer pipe level.
+In this case, or if you’ve experienced previous backups from the City sewer, it is recommended to have a check valve installed on your property.
+This device prevents sewage from backing up into any fixtures below the level of the sewer main.